jiangnan2341/UdacitySDCE_P1/Project Writeup.md

 ## Improve on the reference
-In order to improve the performance, I first tried to change the batch size from 2 to
+In order to improve the performance, I first tried to change the batch size from 2 to The other problem I ran into with this 5000 steps reference experiment is that the OOM issue occured around 4000 steps, and that's after I used Menu->Reset Data in the workspace.
+Therefore I was not able to finish all the steps.
+I saw some other people tried 25K steps the posts, guess they managed to do that in their local settings.
+New checkpoint gets created every 500 steps with the default setting, with that I can only get evaluation results upto 3500 steps.